 One of the best features of public power utilities is the way we share best practices and tools.
-To help you prepare for hurricanes, wildfires, snowstorms and other types of extended outages, we’re working on a new eBook, Coping with a Crisis.
+To help you prepare for hurricanes, wildfires, snowstorms, and other types of extended outages, we’re wrote an eBook, Coping with a Crisis.

 Social Storm Savvy

-In Pioneer’s upcoming Coping with a Crisis eBook, Kristin shares three things to keep in mind when sharing updates on social media:
+In Pioneer’s Coping with a Crisis eBook, Kristin shares 3 things to keep in mind when sharing updates on social media:

 - Avoid Prep-Pay Panic